 With lesser time, however, homes have started going the ‘minimalist’ way.
-The idea being less clutter = less chaos = less maintenance.
-But there are the rebels and the holdouts, those hoarding their bric-a-brac and collectibles.
+The idea is less clutter = less chaos = less maintenance.
+But there are the rebels and the holdouts, those hoarding their bric-a-brac and collectables.
 Tell them that is clutter and they will regale you with stories of the adventures on which they acquired said ‘clutter’.
 These are the adventurous ‘Maximalists’.

 Play with Colours